daitangio/pque/README.md

 # About the DEMO

-The demo project show the dequeue speed.
+This demo project show the dequeue speed in a real-scenario.
 It emulate a realistic FIXRequest object (taken from FIX44) with just one thread (MarketConsumer) dequeing things and sending to a pool of async "Market Emulators".

 Run the database with docker the run the project with